vladinator1000/remix-cloudflare-pages-sentry/README.md

 SENTRY_AUTH_TOKEN=""
 ```

-4. Copy the `.env` file to `.dev.vars` for wrangler to pick them up when running the app
+4. Copy the `.env` file to an `.dev.vars` file for wrangler to pick them up when running the app

-5. Build and run app
+5. Build and run the app

 ```
 pnpm preview